Which is better for you: Disc Sander or Belt Sander?

 • Disc grit rotates slower than a fast belt which can burn delicate stock when not used carefully.

 • Enclosed disc design contains more dust for clean sanding.
-Open belt throws more debris on the workpiece.
+Open belt throws more debris on the work piece.

 • Cheap disc paper is fine for light final sanding while belts require higher-quality grit.